 If you don’t feel like spending a big chunk of change on a spotting scope, consider this budget-friendly model from Emarth.
 It will lack some of the premium features of the Vortex, but it will get the job done and for a lot less money.

 This scope from Emarth delivers a lot of performance in a very affordable package.
 With adjustable zoom from 20x up to 60x, you get a lot of magnification, much more than you’d expect at this price point.
 The multi-coating on the lens along with the BAK4 prism give high-constrast views so every detail is visible.

 The Emarth is the cheapest scope on this list, but it doesn’t sacrifice any of the features that make for a great spotting scope.
-It won’t quite match the quality of the Vortex, but for less than $100, it’s pretty hard to complain.
+It won’t quite match the quality of the Vortex, but at this low price-point, it’s pretty hard to complain.

 3. Gosky 20 – 60×80